Old School Yoga

 This appears to be Patanjali’s take on Divine Providence.
 When the yogi is committed to not stealing, the things that he needs come to him.

-Brahmacarya - continence
+Brahmacarya - Continence

 Sutra 2.38